uiucsn/Astro-ORACLE/README.md

 ## Step 3 - Building the Tensors

+We are using pytorch for building our classification models so we convert all our LSST source objects into tensor representations.
+This is done using the `LSST_Source.get_ML_Tensor()` function which returns two tensors for each `LSST_Source` object.

+One of them is a `(sequence_length, n_ts_features)` shaped tensor that represents the time series data.
+We apply one hot encoding to represent the passband data and pass the `FLUXCAL` and `FLUXCALERR` data through the `asinh` function to squish it and get some more workable numerical values.

+The other tensor is a `(n_static_features)` shaped tensor that represents all the static data from the SNANA header file.

+The motivating idea here is when we have limited time series data, we can still make broader classification accurately (higher up the taxonomy) using these static features.
+Further, as more time series data becomes available we can make more granular classification lower in the tree and finally have the correct classification in the leaves.

 ## Step 4 - Classification Hierarchy

+There is no universally correct classification hierarchy - however we want to build something that is able to best serve real world science cases.

 ## Step 5 - Machine learning models

 TODO: build out object to tensor conversion.
 Build out pipelines to do this conversion for all the parquet data.
 Build out classification hierarchy.